jeanralphaviles/jeanralphaviles.github.io/_posts/2019-11-02-tracker-http-protocol.md

     [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash of an encoding of the ["info"](https://www.bittorrent.org/beps/bep_0003.html#peer-protocol)
     section of the torrent file.
-  * Listed as a parameter of a Magnet link.
+  * Typically, but not always, listed as a parameter of a Magnet link.
 * peer_id
   * Client-created 20 byte self-identifier.
 Used to identify peers.
 * ip